(Amazon UK link) |

 The subtitle to 'Let's get real' is 'Bringing authenticity and wholeness to your marriage', a title which appealed on several levels.
 So I've read it, off and on, over the past month or two.
 I can't say I found it particularly great.
 The beginning of the book certainly drew me in, describing as it did the total breakdown of a marriage, followed by divorce... and then, soon after, a tentative reconciliation, gradual healing, and then a fulfilling remarriage.
 However, the book isn't necessary to read about that, since it's described fairly fully on the website linked to above.

 The rest of the book, theoretically, shows couples how to keep their marriage strong, or recover from problems.
 Topics include the need for forgiveness, and what it means; having a safe place to express oneself; avoiding shame, and more.
-Nothing wrong with any of that, but it all seemed very basic to me - there really wasn't anything about enriching a marriage with new levels of wholeness or authenticity.
+Nothing wrong with any of that, but it all seemed very basic to me - there really isn't anything about enriching a marriage with new levels of wholeness or authenticity.

 I don't think I read anything in this book which I hadn't already come across in various other books about marriage.
-There are plenty of Scripture references, which is fine as a basis; but I actually felt that there were too many mentioned in the text itself, rather than referenced with footnotes.
+There are plenty of Scripture references, which is fine as a basis.
+But I actually felt that there were too many mentioned in the text itself, rather than referenced with footnotes.
 That was only a minor gripe, and would not really have been a problem in itself.

 Far more annoying was that the book was peppered with questions - personal and for discussion - some at the end of chapters (which, at least, I could skip) and some in the middle.
 They were not even interesting questions, but the kind of comprehension busywork that children in primary school might be expected to do: 'match these four principles up with the four Scripture passages', or 'draw a ring around the correct answer'.
 Bad enough in a book, quite ridiculous in a Kindle edition.